sashwattanay/BBH-PN-Toolkit/README.md

 ## Installation

-You can install EccentricIMR by downloading a zip file.
+You can install BBHpnToolkit by downloading a zip file.

 - Download the zip file (https://github.com/sashwattanay/BBH-PN-Toolkit/archive/refs/heads/master.zip).
 - Extract the zip file